How to plan a vegetable garden

 North South or East West?

-As regards which direction you should place your beds, it is best to grow tall vegetable crops like peas, beans or tall fruit like raspberries or currants orientated North-South so the sun is able reach each side of the plant as it arcs across the sky.
+As regards which direction you should place your beds, it is best to grow tall vegetable crops like peas, beans or tall fruit (like raspberries or currants) orientated North-South.
+This is so that the sun is able reach each side of the plant as it arcs across the sky.

 How much space do you need?